-About 30 US states have established some kind of RPS, which generally requires entities that sell or distribute electricity to end users (typically electric utilities) to procure a certain percentage of their state-wide sales from renewable sources of energy.
-These programmes vary widely by state in the details, including what type of energy is considered 'renewable' or 'clean'.
-The majority of state RPSs provide that electric utilities demonstrate compliance with their renewable procurement obligation through the purchase of tradable RECs, which are 'unbundled' from the associated electricity that was generated at a renewable energy facility.
-The REC is a separate commodity that represents the environmental attributes of the electricity.
+About 30 US states have established some form of RPS, a regulatory programme that generally requires entities that sell or distribute electricity to end users (typically electric utilities) to procure a certain percentage of their state-wide sales in MWh from renewable sources.
+These programmes vary widely in the details, including what type of energy is considered 'renewable' or 'clean'.
+The majority provide that electric utilities demonstrate compliance with their renewable procurement obligation by submitting RECs, which are 'unbundled' from the associated electricity that was generated at a renewable energy facility.
+The REC is a separate, tradable commodity that represents the environmental attributes of one MWh of renewable electricity.